Celebrating Chicago’s Irish Heritage with Old St. Pat’s

 The church’s Irish roots are beautifully reflected in its intricate Celtic art and the stunning stained glass windows crafted by Thomas O’Shaughnessy.
 Having survived the Great Chicago Fire in 1871, Old St. Patrick’s has been a cornerstone of every St. Patrick’s celebration since the tradition began in the city. |

-Civic Mass
+2026 Civic Mass Photo Gallery

 2025 Irish Heritage Events and Photo Galleries